matthewmueller/rfcs/text/0000-migrations.md

 In addition with this migration system more complex merge conflicts can occur.

 Both use-cases of hooks and conflicts need to be properly documented.

+# Unresolved questions

+- [ ] Summarize and describe new concepts and terminology
+- [ ] Spec out the workflow of generating a migration
+- [ ] Spec out how migration "hooks" are working (e.g. `before.up.sql`) as it's depending on individual connectors
+- [ ] Spec out CLI output of each migration related command